-The Anglican Church has about 85 million members in 39 Provinces across 165 countries.
-The average Anglican, as the current Archbishop of Canterbury often says, is not someone from the UK, but a 30-year-old woman in Africa who is earning under $1 a day.
+The Anglican Church has about 85 million members in 39 provinces across 165 countries.
+The average Anglican, as the Archbishop of Canterbury often says, is not someone from the UK, but a 30-year-old woman in Africa who is earning under $1 a day.

 It is a family of Churches, a fellowship or communion of Churches, which grew out of the Church of England, with shared saints, linked histories, theology, worship and a shared relationship to the Archbishop of Canterbury.

 What does it mean to be an Anglican?

 - We proclaim and seek to live the historic creeds of the Church

 - We seek to teach and preach the Bible faithfully as our final authority in all matters of faith and behaviour.

 - We delight in the two sacraments which Jesus gave: Baptism and Holy Communion